travisdowns/travisdowns.github.io/_posts/2019-06-11-speed-limits.md

  - The legacy decoder (MITE) can only handle up to 16 instruction bytes per cycle, so any time instruction length averages more than four bytes decode throughput will necessarily be lower than four.
 Certain patterns will have worse throughput than predicted by this formula, e.g., 7 instructions in a 16 byte block will decode in a 6-1-6-1 pattern.
  - Only one of the 4 or 5 legacy decoders can handle instructions which generate more than one uop, so a series of instructions which generate 2 uops will only decode at 1 per cycle (2 uops per cycle).
  - Only one uop cache entry (with up to 6 uops) can be accessed per cycle.
-For larger loops this rarely a bottleneck, but it means that any loop that crosses a uop cache boundary (32 bytes up to and including Broadwell, 64 bytes in Skylake and beyond) will always take 2 cycles, since two uop cache entries are involved.
+For larger loops this is rarely a bottleneck, but it means that any loop that crosses a uop cache boundary (32 bytes up to and including Broadwell, 64 bytes in Skylake and beyond) will always take 2 cycles, since two uop cache entries are involved.
 It is not unusual to find small loops which normally take as little as 1 cycle split by such boundaries suddenly taking 2 cycles.
  - Instructions which use microcode, such as gather (pre-Skylake) have additional restrictions and throughput limitations.
  - The LSD suffers from reduced throughput at the boundary between one iteration and the next, although hardware unrolling reduces the impact of the effect.
 Full details [are on Stack Overflow](https://stackoverflow.com/a/39940932).
 Note that the LSD is disabled on most recent CPUs due to a bug.
 It is re-enabled on some of the most recent chips (CNL and maybe Cascade Lake).